Brian Babin: Texas v. Pennsylvania

 In December 2020, Babin was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

-House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion."
-She also reprimanded Babin and the other House members who supported the lawsuit: "The 126 Republican Members that signed onto this lawsuit brought dishonor to the House.
-Instead of upholding their oath to support and defend the Constitution, they chose to subvert the Constitution and undermine public trust in our sacred democratic institutions."
+2024 Republican primary

+Babin was named as part of the Trump campaign's Texas leadership team in March.

+Veterans

+The PACT ACT which expanded VA benefits to veterans exposed to toxic chemicals during their military service, received a "nay" from Babin.

+Marijuana

+As of July 2025, Babin has received an "F" rating from the National Organization for the Reform of Marijuana Laws (NORML) based on public statements and voting records.